Wait, Why Is Jaime Lannister In Winterfell?

 Advertisement

-While it won't compare to breaking up with your sister-lover, travelling to Winterfell will bring its own set of socially awkward circumstances for Jaime.
-For one, Jaime is responsible for Bran Stark's quadriplegia (though now that Bran's the Three-Eyed Raven, he'd probably assuage Jaime's guilt by unemotionally saying, "It was written") Arya Stark (Maisie Williams) will certainly be less friendly.
+While it won't compare to breaking up with your sister-lover, traveling to Winterfell will bring its own set of socially awkward circumstances for Jaime.
+For one, Jaime is responsible for Bran Stark's paraplegia (though now that Bran's the Three-Eyed Raven, he'd probably assuage Jaime's guilt by unemotionally saying, "It was written").
+Arya Stark (Maisie Williams) will certainly be less friendly.
 Though Jaime is not on her kill list, he's a Lannister, and therefore not to be trusted.

 Finally, Tyrion Lannister (Peter Dinklage), the odd one out of the Lannister sibling trio, knows about Cersei's pregnancy.
 Who knows how he'll use this gossip?
 Maybe he'll call the TMZ tip line; maybe he'll relish in the simple fact of having something on his cool older brother.